Elope in the Alvord Desert, Oregon

 sam@samstarns.com @samstarns

-Nope!
+No permit is needed to elope in the Alvord Desert!
 Since the Alvord Desert is considered public/federal land that isn’t an organized park-type area, you don’t need any special permit to go there.
 Obviously this means you’ll save money, but in case two weeks before your big wedding you decide to throw caution to the wind and elope, it will save you time because you won’t need to hunt down any pesky permits.
 (All you need to do in that case is give me a call to make sure you have someone to photograph your day!)

-The desert is accessible via the Fields-Denio Highway from Southern Oregon, dipping into Nevada briefly (the shorter way from my house in Roseburg, OR).
 You can also drive down the 205 from Burns, OR, or the 78 from Burns, OR then turning onto the Fields-Denio Highway.
 The 205 is longer, but you’ll be driving less on a dirt road.

 From there, you will have access to the playa by using an access point like Frog Spring (federal access) or the Alvord Hot Springs entrance.
 The hot springs is private property and you must pay for access.
 Frog Spring is free, but requires high clearance and I would NOT take a trailer down it.
 Your best bet is to pay the hot springs staff.
 Not only do those fees help with the upkeep of the spring facilities, you’ll have access to a bathroom at the office, and snacks/basic incidentals (matches, etc.) for purchase.
 The owner (who helped Brian and I out when our dogs locked us out of our car) is a great guy who really cares about the health of the playa.